 What does this mean for gym owners?

 Running a gym rests on two central pillars - obtaining and retaining members.
 Without these processes, it becomes impossible to cover the running costs and keep the business afloat, no matter how hard you row!
 The hybrid approach offers a solution to this problem by providing members with fully functional gyms where all the equipment and space needed to do multidisciplinary workouts are easily integrated in their layout and design.
 Hybrid gyms are the middle ground between the commercial and functional training space.
-The high level of customisation that this solution offers also means that the running costs are lower than a fitness solution that includes affiliation fees such as a CrossFit Box.
+The high level of customisation that this solution offers also means that the running costs are lower.

 What does a Hybrid Gym consist of?